LionCityGaming/recently-added/README.md

 Note: Script supports up to 20 most recently added Movies and TV Shows, sorted from most recent to earliest.
 This limit can be changed in the scripts.

-Special thanks to haytada and Planke in the Homepage Discord for all their help in making this happen!
+Special thanks to haytada and Plancke in the Homepage Discord for all their help in making this happen!